Equinnax711/Teamfight-Tactics-Case-Study/README.md

 *Dataset Column Descriptions*

-Data Formatting & Cleaning:
+### Data Formatting & Cleaning:

-To start formatting and cleaning the dataset, the size of the dataset, the datatypes in each column, and if there were any NULL values in the entire dataset was printed out through the use of the “info” function.
+1. Verifying Validity of the Dataset - To start formatting and cleaning the dataset, the size of the dataset, the datatypes in each column, and if there were any NULL values in the entire dataset was printed out through the use of the “info” function.
 After confirming there were no NULL values, consistent data types in each row, and matching lengths in each column, I was able to begin transforming and cleaning the data to make it easier to digest.

-First, the “Game Length” and “Time Eliminated” columns were transformed from seconds to minutes for easier digestion.
+2. Time Transformation - The “Game Length” and “Time Eliminated” columns were transformed from seconds to minutes for easier digestion.
 This allowed me to quickly understand the timeframe at which the games were played and how long it took for me to get knocked out or win.

-Second, the “TFT Set Number” column was filtered to show only the games played in Set 7.
+3. Filtering unneeded data - The “TFT Set Number” column was filtered to show only the games played in Set 7.
 This is important as previous sets, such as set 6 and 6.5, have different mechanics and different champs.
 Including those sets in my dataframe would lead to an inconsistency in gameplay and data collection for following columns.

-Third, the “Augments” column was filtered out through the use of regular expressions, extracting only the augment names.
+4. Filtering through regular expressions (Augment columns) - the “Augments” column was filtered out through the use of regular expressions, extracting only the augment names.
 New columns were created for each augment type (first, second, or third augment) and the extracted values were placed in their respective columns.
 This increased the readability of the table as the previous augment column had lists in each cell, containing all three augments in a list as well as unnecessary information.

-Fourth, the “Traits” column was cleaned out through the use of regular expressions, extracting only the traits used in each unique game.
+5. Filtering through regular expressions (Trait column) - The “Traits” column was cleaned out through the use of regular expressions, extracting only the traits used in each unique game.
 Similar to the “Augments” column, unnecessary information was removed, leaving a list of traits that I had active on my board in each cell.

-Fifth, the “Units” column was cleaned in the same pattern as the “Traits” column, extracting the name of the units placed on the board in each game.
+6. Filtering through regular expressions (Unit column) - The “Units” column was cleaned in the same pattern as the “Traits” column, extracting the name of the units placed on the board in each game.
 Information unnecessary to my analysis was removed, leaving a list of unit names in each cell.

-Sixth, several units within the “Units” column had placeholder names, such as “DragonGreen” and “DragonPurple”.
+7. Creating consistent naming conventions - Several units within the “Units” column had placeholder names, such as “DragonGreen” and “DragonPurple”.
 I replaced all of these placeholder names with the unit’s actual names to ensure that the naming conventions would be made consistent across the “Units” column.

-Seventh, I dropped all rows that had “Turbo” as its TFT Game Type.
+8. Filtering unneeded data - I dropped all rows that had “Turbo” as its TFT Game Type.
 Because Turbo is a much faster and fundamentally different game than standard TFT, using its statistics to analyze my standard TFT gameplay would throw off any analysis results in future steps.

-Finally, I dropped all columns that I did not need for my analysis.
+9. Simplifying dataset through dropping unneeded columns - I dropped all columns that I did not need for my analysis.
 The columns “Gold Left”, “Last Round”, “Level”, “Companion Skin ID”, “Companion Species”, “PUUID”, and “Companion Content ID” were dropped from the table.
 This was done to increase clarity and simplify the amount of information on the table.

 After completing all of the cleaning and formatting, our dataset has a total of 13 columns and 197 rows.

 *Example of cleaned Dataset*

-Primary Statistics:
+### Primary Statistics:

 Over set 7, a total of 197 standard TFT games were played.
 These games were played from gold to diamond elo, with most games hovering around low to high plat ranking.
 Over my 197 games played, the distribution of placements was slightly skewed right, indicating that more top 4 finishes were acquired than bottom 4 finishes.
 With the most common placement being 2nd place in 32 games, followed by 4th place in 31 games, 3rd place in 27 games, and 5th place in 25 games, my gradual climb from gold to diamond can be seen within the data.
 However, when looking at the first and eighth place counts, I received eighth place 23 times while only getting first place 20 times.